 AspenRidge offers a variety of treatment options.
 Together with you and your family, your case counselor will explain each of the program options and help you find the one that meets your needs.
 Our dual diagnosis treatment program in Colorado include:

-- Day Partial Hospitalization Program (PHP): This is our highest level of care.
+- Day Partial Hospitalization Program (Day Program): This is our highest level of care.
 This is a 90-day treatment program with 15-30 hours of treatment per week that includes recovery residences and psychiatric support.
 Patients coming to the program may undergo detox and then begin treatment.

-- Day Intensive Outpatient Programs (IOP): IOP offers patients the flexibility to continue work or family obligations while getting treatment.
+- Day Intensive Outpatient Programs (5-Day IOP): 5-Day IOP offers patients the flexibility to continue work or family obligations while getting treatment.
 Our Intensive Outpatient Treatment Program is often 90 days with about 10 hours of therapy each week and includes psychiatric support.

-- REACH IOP: AspenRidge also offers an online IOP option that provides the same level of care as our in-person option.
+- AspenRidge Virtual Care 5-Day IOP: AspenRidge also offers an online 5-Day IOP option that provides the same level of care as our in-person option.
 Mail-in and DNA tested UAs also provide an added layer of accountability.

 - Alumni Support: Once an individual completes treatment, they still may need help transitioning back to their everyday life.
 Our alumni support program helps clients stay true to their sobriety by offering resources and community support from peers.